media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 * Add Products on apply
 * Cart conditions (advance coupon rules)
 * Store credits
-* Schedule coupons
+* Schedule WooCommerce coupons
-* Auto apply coupons
+* Auto apply WooCommerce coupons
 * URL coupons
 * Shipping coupons
 * Run a loyalty program
 * Gift cards (coming soon!)

-= What kinds of things can I test for with Cart Conditions (Coupon Rules)? =
+= What Cart Conditions or Coupon Rules can I add to my WooCommerce coupons? =

 You can use Cart Conditions to test the current customer's shopping cart, their past interactions with your store and things about their user account.
 All of this happens as the customer attempts to apply the WooCommerce coupons to their cart.